wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 Genesis learned the hard way that art which attempts to re-engineer reality often does so--but not quite as the artist expects.
 Entrenched reality has a way of kicking back, hard.

-\~ first met Genesis shortly after his arrival in the States.
-I was driving to Los Ang I f . e es rom San Francisco to spend a little time with
+I first met Genesis shortly after his arrival in the States.
+I was driving to Los Angeles from San Francisco to spend a little time with Timothy Leary, who suggested I give Genesis and his daughters a ride down the coast.
+Genesis had planned to spend a few days with Tim, in the hope of getting a little counsel from the man whose own former countercultural adventures and media antics had led to "the most dangerous man in America," as well as a bit of jail time.

-Timothy Leary h

-.d ' w O suggested I give Genesis and his daughters a

-r1 e down the coast G . h

-Ti . · enesis ad planned to spend a few days with

-m, in the hope of ett· . form g ing a httle counsel from the man whose own

-er countercultur I d

-most d a a ventures and media antics had led to "the

-angerous man i A . "

-n merica, as well as a bit of jail time.

 I found G . . enes,s in a a k"